yaasien-s/Form/README.md

 I attempted the bonus task, but I was unsuccessful.
 Due to my lack of knowledge on PHP I was unable to integrate PHP to Vue.js(VueX).
+Once the submit button is clicked, the data should display in the console.

 I tried hosting the website on Firebase but was unsuccessful due to configuration issues I was unable to figure out and find a solution.
 Therefore I hosted the website on Netlify.